Kilt, Black Watch tartan

 Really casual

-When going really casual you don't need any at all.
-Especially in summer when you would otherwise wear shorts.
+When going really casual, you don't need any at all, especially not in summer when you would otherwise wear shorts.
 To consider might be a kilt belt.
-Otherwise, simply wear one of your normal belts.
+Otherwise, wear one of your normal belts.

-Just the kilt.
+No accessories Just the kilt.
 Sport Kilt.
-This one has deep convenient pockets and it has simply replaced the shorts, I should otherwise have worn.
+This one has deep convenient pockets, and it has simply replaced the shorts I would have worn.

 Wearing just the kilt is something very non-Scottish.
-But assuming, you are not Scottish and not in a Scottish context, it is OK - to my opinion.
+But assuming you are not Scottish and not in a Scottish context, it is OK, in my opinion.

 Smart-casual

-There are only four accessories which I consider being really basic.
+There are only four accessories which I consider to be really basic.
 They are

 1) a sporran